SeaBa55/js_password_generator/README.md

 Password_generator_v1.0 - Initial commit; Used provided homework layout for index.html, script.js & style.css.

-Password_generator_v1.1 - Removed header and added nav bar element to replace it, for styling the top of the page (index.html lines 12-14); Added bootstrap link above css link (index.html line 11);
+Password_generator_v1.1 - Removed header and added nav bar element to replace it, for styling the top of the page (index.html lines 12-14); Added bootstrap link above css link (index.html line 11).

+Password_generator_v1.2 - Removed existing content and replaced with content I have been developing on the side (index.html lines 27-48).
+Changes include, different text window where password will be displayed (line 32); Added checkbox elements for password criteria selection (lines 35-38); Added slider element for user control of password length/ complexity; also created "onclick" function call for slider (line 41); Added buttons for password generation and for copying the password to clipboard; also created "onclick" function calls for each button (lines 44, 46).

 - - -
 © 2019 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.